-“Even something as simple as talking to someone at the company about a job posting, asking them for 10 minutes of their time to chat and learn more about their business can make a huge difference,” says Nit Karuna, head recruiter at Drop, a Toronto-based mobile rewards startup.
+“Even something as simple as talking to someone at the company about a job posting, asking them for 10 minutes of their time to chat and learn more about their business can make a huge difference,” says Nit Karuna, former head recruiter at Drop, a Toronto-based mobile rewards startup, now at Xero.

 If you’re new to networking and the idea of attending a meetup seems intimidating, try approaching someone inside the industry for some help first.
 “What I’ve seen work really well from attending networking events and meetups myself is teaming up with somebody that you already know from that particular industry,” suggests career coach Elisha Gray.
 “Having that one person to introduce you to people and create a warm interpersonal connection — i.e. ‘Hey, you’re interested in this, you should have a conversation’ — I found that to be very effective.”

-Before reaching out to someone for an informational coffee or meeting up with someone at a networking event, find out as much as you can about them and their work ahead of time.
+Before reaching out to someone for an informational meeting, find out as much as you can about them and their work ahead of time.
 Showing genuine curiosity in someone’s business and asking good, researched, even probing questions isn’t just a great way to learn more about your industry.
 It can also leave a lasting impression.

 “At the end of the day, I think most employers are looking for the same thing: someone who’s willing to learn,” points out Karuna.
 There’s no better way to signal that to a prospective employer than doing your research and coming prepared with good questions.